luisfeliz79/AzureContrib/storage/efficient-storage-to-storage-copy/README.md

-# Using AZCOPY for efficient Storage-to-Storage Copy
+# Using AZCOPY for efficient Storage Account-to-Storage Account Blob Copy

-This guide provides instructions on how to use AZCOPY, a command-line tool designed for fast and efficient data transfer between Azure Storage accounts.
+This guide provides instructions on how to use AZCOPY, a command-line tool designed for fast and efficient data transfer between Azure Blob Storage accounts.

 AZCOPY is particularly useful for copying large amounts of data, as it optimizes the transfer process by having the destination storage account pull the data directly from the source storage account, eliminating the need for data to pass through an intermediary system.